mhagstrand/slate/source/includes/_api_CRUD_products_skus.md

 The following properties of the sku are read-only.
 If one or more of these properties are included in the request, it will be rejected.

-*   `id`
+*   id
-*   `product_id`
+*   product_id

 ### Requirements

-The following properties of the sku are required.
-The request won’t be fulfilled unless these properties are valid.
+There are no required properties for updating a product SKU.

 ```json
 {